1989 riots in Argentina

-The first riots started in Rosario, the third-largest city in the country, when people demanded supermarkets to give away food; they quickly spread to other cities, especially in Greater Buenos Aires.
+The first riots started in Rosario, the third-largest city in the country, when people demanded supermarkets give away food; they quickly spread to other cities, especially in Greater Buenos Aires.
 The national government established a state of emergency.
 More than 40 people were arrested, and there were 14 dead (20 according to unofficial reports).
 Eventually President Alfonsín resigned, and president elect Carlos Menem took office six months in advance, in July.

 Build-up

 In August 1988, the Alfonsín government launched a new economic plan, called Plan Primavera, intended to contain inflation.
 It included price controls, negotiated with 53 leading companies, and exchange rate controls, the freezing of state workers' wages, and negotiations with the labour unions.
 The plan soon proved a failure.
 Interest rates rose uncontrollably, and the Central Bank's foreign currency reserves were depleted, as it sold U.S. dollars to preserve the value of the Argentine austral.
 The economic establishment withdrew deposits from the banks, withheld the dollars brought in by exports, and purposefully delayed the paying of taxes.

 During May 1989, the exchange rate (while fixed in theory) rose from 80 to 200 australes to the dollar.
 In Rosario, the inflation rate of May reached 96.5%.
 There was a shortage of basic products in supermarkets and stores, and their price tags were updated several times in the same day.

 The results of the general elections held on 14 May 1989 were overwhelmingly favourable to the Justicialist Party.
 The volatile situation prompted talks about the possibility of anticipating the assumption of the president elect.
 In Rosario, mayor Horacio Usandizaga resigned, fulfilling a promise that he would leave office if Menem got elected.

 Wednesday, 24 May was a bank holiday.
 The first isolated riots erupted in Rosario and Córdoba.
 On 28 May the president announced an emergency economic plan.
-That night the riots and episodes of looting became generalized in Rosario, especially in the southern neighbourhoods, where most of the larger supermarkets were concentrated at the time, and the next day they spread to the nearby industrial corridor and to other cities, accompanied in certain cases by road blockades and cacerolazos.
+That night the riots and episodes of looting became generalized in Rosario, especially in the southern neighbourhoods, where most of the larger supermarkets were concentrated at the time, and the next day they spread to the nearby industrial corridor and other cities, accompanied in certain cases by road blockades and cacerolazos.